pydanny/daniel-blog-fasthtml/posts/2023/2023-11-three-years-at-kraken-tech.md

 og_url: https://daniel.feldroy.com/posts/2023-11-three-years-at-octopus
 ---

-A summary of the past year as I finish my third year working for [Kraken Tech](https://kraken.tech/), an [Octopus Energy Group](https://octopusenergy.group/) subsidiary.

 _Note: As I write this I'm recovering from a sprained shoulder I received in a bicycle accident that makes it hard to type.
 I'm mostly using voice-to-text, so the text might not be in my normal "writing voice"._

 # I changed roles